-Women struggle each day to find sustainable sources of income to make ends meet, the farm-schools run by WAA seek to break this cycle of poverty.
-The participating women are supported in re-asserting their economic rights and to become pro-active participating citizens in the social, economic and political development of their communities.
+Women struggle each day to find sustainable sources of income to make ends meet, the farm schools run by WAA seek to break this cycle of poverty.
+The participating women are supported in re-asserting their economic rights and becoming proactive participating citizens in the social, economic and political development of their communities.
 This is done by:

 Increasing the participants’ income through the production and sale of farm products; and